This post may contain affiliate links. Please read our disclosure policy.

 • Preheat oven to 350 degrees F (177 degrees C).

-• Add the flour, cornstarch, and salt into the creamed mixture.
-Mix until a dough forms.
+• Add the flour, cornstarch, and salt; mix until a dough forms.

-• Gently press the dough into the base of a 5×5 inch baking dish, ensuring an even layer.
+• Press the dough into the bottom of a lightly buttered 5×5-inch baking dish.

-• While the crust is cooling, mix together the corn syrup, egg, sugar, salt, melted butter, and vanilla extract.
+• In a bowl, stir together the corn syrup, egg, sugar, salt, melted butter, vanilla, and chopped pecans.

 Notes